•

 Pate with Whipped Berry Jelly Recipe

-The idea of pate with berry jelly is not new, many people liked this combination, because it is both delicious and beautiful.
-In this version, I was attracted to the fact that the jelly is whipped and because of this, it is perceived differently both in taste and visually.
+The idea of pate with berry jelly is not new, many people liked this combination because it is both delicious and beautiful.
+In this version, I was attracted by the fact that the jelly is whipped and because of this it is perceived differently both in taste and visually.

 Cook Time 80 minutes